core-wg/cacheable-oscore/draft-ietf-core-cacheable-oscore.md

 A tempting possibility is to use a fixed (group) key, and use the hash as a deterministic AEAD nonce for each Deterministic Request through the Partial IV component (see {{Section 5.2 of RFC8613}}).
 However, the 40 bits available for the Partial IV are by far insufficient to ensure that the deterministic nonce is not reused across different Deterministic Requests.
 Even if the full deterministic AEAD nonce could be set, the sizes used by common algorithms would still be too small.

 Consequently, the method defined in this document takes the opposite approach, by considering a fixed deterministic AEAD nonce, while deriving a different deterministic encryption key for each Deterministic Request.
 That is, the hash computed over the plain CoAP request is taken as input to the key derivation.
 As an advantage, this approach does not require to transport the computed hash in the CoAP OSCORE Option.

-\[ Note: This has a further positive side effect arising with version -11 of draft-ietf-core-oscore-groupcomm.
-That is, since the full encoded OSCORE Option is part of the AAD, it avoids a circular dependency from feeding the AAD into the hash computation, which in turn needs crude workarounds like building the full AAD twice, or zeroing out the hash-to-be. \]

 ## The Request-Hash Option ## {#ssec-request-hash-option}